A Day at the Track

 Gates Open at 7am If you’re new to NHKA, we suggest getting there a few minutes early to maximize your set-up time.
 Or you can arrive the night before (typically 6-9pm) and camp… that way you can have your pit area ready to go in the morning.

 Get Your Pit Pass Before you enter the paddock you and anyone with you needs to buy a pit pass.
-At Canaan Motor Club they’ll be sold near the gate.
+At Canaan Motor Club they’ll be sold just inside the gate.
 At New Hampshire Motor Speedway, you’ll see a building on the left with windows like an ice cream stand.
-Park and step up to the one marked NHKA to sign the waivers and get your pit pass bracelet ($15).
+Park and step up to the one marked NHKA to sign the waivers and get your pit pass wristband ($15).
 Drivers who are minors must have a parent or guardian present.

 Go to the Race Track Paddock At Canaan the paddock is hard to miss.
 At NHMS, drive straight through the gate and pass the grandstands and speedway on your left.
 You’ll find the Hill Course just up the hill on the left after the tunnel to the speedway infield.